-Toyokawa Inari is a popular and mysterious shrine with more than 1,000 fox statues.
+Toyokawa Inari is a popular shrine with fox statues and the Seven Gods of Fortune (shichifukujin).

 Ancient Zojoji Temple rose to prominence when Tokugawa Ieyasu chose it as his family temple and moved it to its current location in 1598.
 Zojoji has also gained contemporary significance, as it featured in the 2013 Marvel movie "Wolverine."